fujimotos/eubin/README.md

     $ sudo rm /usr/local/bin/eubin

-Also you might want to clean up the config directory:
+Also you might want to clean up the configuration directory:

     $ rm -r ~/.eubin